Employer: Williamson County Attorney’s Office

 Doctorate in Jurisprudence from an accredited law school.
 Must be currently licensed by the State Bar to practice law and in good standing, or the ability to gain admission by the date of hire.
 However, formal employment is contingent upon admission into the State Bar of Texas.
 Must pass a criminal background check.
 Ability to work in an office environment and interact effectively with others.

 Candidates should be proficient in electronic legal research.
 Candidates should possess superior communications skills.
 Abilities to manage a considerable docket of active cases and consistently satisfy deadlines in the face of competing time demands are essential functions of the position.
 The selected candidate must be able to demonstrate these skills and perform these functions with minimal direction from the County Attorney.

 ENVIRONMENTAL FACTORS: Mainly indoor activity.
 Significant contact with the public, crime victims, witnesses, persons accused/convicted of crimes, police officers, and other law enforcement /courthouse personnel.

 About This Office

 Williamson County is a medium size office serving approximately 28 law enforcement agencies including the City of Austin, Round Rock, Cedar Park and Georgetown.
-We are looking for a highly self-motivated, hardworking, compassionate individual who is dedicated in handling cases with the Department of Family and Protective services.
-Starting salary is $79,108.63.
+We are looking for a highly self-motivated, hardworking, compassionate individual who is dedicated to obtaining positive results in prosecuting criminal cases.
+Starting salary is $63,021.40.
 Health and retirement benefits provided through Williamson County.
 State Bar dues, CLE and membership in TDCAA for the selected candidate will be paid by the County Attorney’s Office.